Connected Waters

 Discovering how an introduced species creates unexpected bonds between people and rivers.
 From shared meals to collective guardianship, this episode explores how caring for trout fosters vibrant communities dedicated to protecting entire freshwater ecosystems.

-DRAFT IN PROGRESS
+FILMING IN PROGRESS

 Episode Structure